BYLAWS OF CALIFORNIA ASSOCIATION OF BOND OVERSIGHT COMMITTEES

 - Allow for the inspection of the corporation’s Articles of Incorporation, bylaws, and policy manual by directors, officers, or members of the corporation at all reasonable times.

 - Take and keep in such manner as the board may determine, the minutes of all meetings of the directors, and the meetings of the Executive Committee if action is taken, recording therein the time and place of holding, whether regular or special, how called, how notice thereof was given, the names of those present at the meeting, and the proceedings thereof.

-- Maintain and distribute to the board copies of all committee meeting minutes and committee
+- Post on the website copies of all committee meeting minutes.

 Section 7.
 Duties of Treasurer

 Subject to the provisions of Article 11, “Execution of Instruments, Deposits, and Funds,” the treasurer shall:

 - Have charge and custody of, and be responsible for, all funds and securities of the corporation, and deposit all such funds in the name of the corporation in such banks, trust companies, or other depositories as shall be approved by the board of directors

 - Receive and give receipt for monies due and payable to the corporation from any source whatsoever